-During the past two years, there were no students to whom a parental notification policy would apply.
+During the past three years, there were no students to whom a parental notification policy would apply.
 When there are students under the age of 21 residing on campus, the following policy applies.

-NDNU is committed to the development of a personal and community experience that significantly contributes to the intellectual, spiritual, and psychological education and development of students.
+NDNU is committed to developing a personal and community experience that significantly contributes to students' intellectual, spiritual, and psychological education and development.

 The University's Parental Notification Policy for Alcohol and Other Drug Violations is aligned with the Higher Education Amendments of 1998.
-This set of amendments permits an educational institution to disclose to the parents or legal guardians of student information regarding these student's violation of any federal, state, or local law or any rule or policy of an institution governing the use or possession of alcohol or a controlled substance if the student is under age 21 and the institution determines that the student has committed a disciplinary violation with respect to such use or possession.
+This set of amendments permits an educational institution to disclose to the parents or legal guardians of student information regarding these student's violation of any federal, state, or local law or any rule or policy of an institution governing the use or possession of alcohol or a controlled substance if the student is under age 21.
+The institution determines that the student has committed a disciplinary violation with respect to such use or possession.
 The 1998 amendment further provides that this determination is not impingent upon a conduct hearing or process.
-Whenever possible, students will be notified in advance that his/her parent(s) or guardian(s) are to be contacted.
+Students will be notified in advance that their parent(s) or guardian(s) are to be contacted whenever possible.
 NDNU may exercise this right under any of the following circumstances:

-- A student is transported to a medical facility for treatment related to alcohol or drug use. - A student causes harm to him/herself or another while under the influence of alcohol or illicit drugs. - A student is arrested or taken into police custody while under the influence of alcohol or illicit drugs. - A student is responsible for vandalism or other destruction of property while under the influence of alcohol or illicit drugs. - A student operates a vehicle while under the influence of alcohol or illicit drugs. - A student disrupts teaching, disciplinary procedures, classroom learning, or other University activities while under the influence of alcohol or illicit drugs. - Information regarding a student is needed from a parent or guardian in connection with an emergency to protect the health and safety of the student or another individual. - A student shows a pattern of alcohol violations within an academic semester. - Other circumstances as determined by a student's Dean, or his or her designee, to be appropriate (i.e. life-threatening situations, mental illness, etc.).
+- A student is transported to a medical facility for treatment related to alcohol or drug use. - A student causes harm to themself or another while under the influence of alcohol or illicit drugs. - A student is arrested or taken into police custody while under the influence of alcohol or illicit drugs. - A student is responsible for vandalism or other destruction of property while under the influence of alcohol or illicit drugs. - A student operates a vehicle while under the influence of alcohol or illicit drugs. - A student disrupts teaching, disciplinary procedures, classroom learning, or other University activities while under the influence of alcohol or illicit drugs. - Information regarding a student is needed from a parent or guardian in connection with an emergency to protect the student's or another individual's health and safety. - A student shows a pattern of alcohol violations within an academic semester. - Other circumstances, as determined by a student's Dean or their designee, to be appropriate (i.e., life-threatening situations, mental illness, etc.).